What started as only a handful of breweries around town has blossomed into 20.

 The hidden brewery features bolder beers such as the Serrano Deduction, occasionally featured in a michelada.
-Their barrel-aged events are definitely worth the trip.
+The taproom also features a Nintendo 64 for Mario Kart battles.

 Having opened in February 2018, Harbottle is the new kid on the block.
 While the IPA is solid, the giant tub of Utz cheese balls also makes it easy to come back.